Places to visit

 Lunga the largest of the Tresnish Isles is designated a Site of Special Scientific Interest because of its abundant plant life.
 Many rare and endangered plants are native to the island.
 Grey seals inhabit the waters surrounding the island, while birdlife includes storm-petrels and kittiwakes.
 Guillemots, puffins and razorbills breed on Lunga and on the Harp Rock.
 Barnacle geese appear each winter.
 Turus Mara run trips to the Tresnish Isles, Staffa and Fingals cave.
 Mendelssohn is said to have been inspired to compose his Hebrides Overture, by a visit to Fingals cave.

-puffins lunga Puffins on Lunga puffins4 Staffa
+Puffins on Lunga Staffa

-staffa3 Fingals Cave puffins 3 Puffin lunga2 Lunga
+Fingals Cave Puffin Lunga

 Pictures taken by Shaz Stanley